Newmains: Public Transport

 Buses are the only form of public transport in Newmains.
-Services by First Glasgow (266,X11), JMB Travel(56) and Stuart's (365,367), provide bus routes to Wishaw, Shotts, Motherwell, Hamilton, Glasgow.
+Services by First Glasgow (266,X11) and Stuart's (365,367), provide bus routes to Wishaw, Shotts, Motherwell, Hamilton, Glasgow.

 Roads

 The town is located on the junction of the A71 and the A73, which provide road links to most parts of Scotland.

 The M8 motorway with access to Glasgow and Edinburgh is 4.5 mi north of the village.
 And the M74 motorway with access to Glasgow and Carlisle is 7 mi west.
+There is also a short road, the A722, between Newmains and central Wishaw.

 Rail

 The Coltness branch from the West Coast Main Line at Garriongill terminates near the village, but is used only for the transport of coal from the nearby open cast mining facility.

 Education

 Primary schools

-Newmains is served by three primary schools:
+Newmains is served by three (two) primary schools: